SSoelvsten/ShoutcastUtilities/README.md

 - Victor or draw output into victor.txt

 ## TODO:
-- victory.txt outputting the winning team based on score
 - Make the amount of clocks customizable
 - Put everything into one singular window?
 - Recreate this software in Python ( <3 )